My Background & Training

 Training

-As part of this experiential training, which required personal therapy for the duration, I have explored my own nature and accept that, though different, it is as colourful and complex as that of my clients - I understand the powerful fears that can hold us all hostage.
+As part of this experiential training, which required personal therapy for the duration, I have explored my own nature and accept that, though different, it is as colourful and complex as that of my clients - and I understand the powerful fears that can hold us all hostage.

-I am a registered member of the British Association for Counselling and Psychotherapy (MBACP).
 I encourage anyone seeking support from a private practitioner to check that they are registered with one of the main professional bodies such as BACP (British Association of Counsellors and Psychotherapists), UKCP (UK Council for Psychotherapy), or BPC (British Psychoanalytic Council).
 There is no government standard of training, practice or regulation of professionals offering counselling and psychotherapy so registration with one of these professional bodies provides you with assurance of your therapist’s ethical practice.

 Background

 My different experiences have given me an understanding of the impact that the different intersections of our environment can have on our sense of identity.
 I believe that people thrive when they feel validated, are given opportunities for some form of creative expression, have a sense of belonging within their communities, and have experiences of connecting with the natural world around them.
+I bring these values into my therapeutic approach.

 “Each time you stand up for yourself, without knowing it possibly, you stand up for all people like you.”